-Operating the GM24k in Extreme Mineralization:
+Operating GM24k in Extreme Mineralization:

-Thanks to the combination of XGB ground balance, SAT, and Iron Cancel, the GM24k is able to operate in a wider variety of conditions than many other VLF detectors.
+Thanks to its XGB ground balance, SAT, and Iron Cancel, the GM24k can operate in a wider variety of conditions than many other VLF detectors.
 However, it takes some knowledge of how to use each setting to combat bad ground, and the differences between types of ground.